palant/palant.info/content/articles/why-browser-extension-games-need-access-to-all-websites/index.md

 ## The affected extensions

-The extensions listed below belong to four independent groups.
+The extensions listed below belong to three independent groups.
 Each group is indicated in the “Issue” column and explained in more detail in a dedicated section below.

 As the extension IDs are getting too many, I created a repository where I [list the IDs from all articles in this series](https://github.com/palant/malicious-extensions-list/blob/main/list.txt).
 There is also a [check-releases utility available for download](https://github.com/palant/malicious-extensions-list/releases/) that will search local browser profiles for these extensions.